 The Wine installation process creates a new directory structure that mimics the necessary Windows directory set for any installed Windows app.

 The Wine environment is particularly unforgiving of pointer overruns and other bugs, impressively and rightly so.
 When it does find a problem, a detailed crash log is created and displayed, with specific details of the Wine API file and line number.

-One test we ran created dialog box with an edit control that displays multi-line strings.
+One test I ran created dialog box with an edit control that displays multi-line strings.
 Under Windows 10, text of up to 64K can be created and displayed with no problems or errors in the Edit control using both Release and Debug mode.
 Running under Wine shows the dialogbox / edit control correctly only if the length of the multi-line text string (cr-lf delimiters) is reduced.
 This length reduction varies depending on the Y-size and X-size of the edit control.
 Changing the app code to use single line text (but still with the cr-lf embedded) does not crash.
 The crash log lists the call to DialogBoxIndirectParam as problematic.

 Why the length and Y-size / X-size interact is unknown at present.
 A bug report has been passed to WineHQ.org.

 A small app file set (An EXE, several DLLs and interpreted app source) that demonstrates the bug can be provided on request.

 More to be added.